joshmeranda/ccpath/README.md

 # ccpath
-Rename file  to conform to a given naming convention
+Rename files to conform to a given naming convention